-Property: The Castle property (formerly known as Kinaskan-Castle) includes 53 mineral claims covering 19,269 Ha.
-This includes the Moat Option, which was acquired by Colorado through the takeover Buckingham Copper Transaction (August 20, 2019).
+Property: The Castle property (formerly known as Kinaskan-Castle) covers 19,269 Ha.
+This includes the Moat Option acquired by Colorado through the acquisition Buckingham Copper Corp. (the “Transaction”) on August 20, 2019.

-Location: Property adjoins the Tatogga Property of GT Gold Corp, which includes the Saddle North Cu-Au and Saddle South Au-Ag deposits.
+Location: The Property is located in the Red Chris mining district of the Golden Triangle of northwestern British Columbia.
+It adjoins the Tatogga Property of GT Gold Corp, which hosts the Saddle North Cu-Au and Saddle South Au-Ag mineral systems.

 Ownership: Colorado Resources Ltd holds a 100% interest in the claims on the Property, wherein certain claims are subject to a 2% NSR.
-In addition, he Moat claims are subject to an Option Agreement whereby Buckingham (now Colorado) may earn up to 100%, subject to an NSR royalty.
+In addition, he Moat claims are subject to an Option Agreement whereby Buckingham (now Colorado) may earn up to 100%.

 Good to Date: Claims are in good standing until 2029